 - Eye irritation when looking directly into the light, always use eye protection

-- Long‑term effects are not fully known yet, although red light has been used safely for many years
+- Long-term effects are not yet fully known, although red light has been used safely for years

-A review from Harvard Medical School highlights that red light therapy is popular because of its non‑intensive nature and minimal side effects.
+A review from Harvard Medical School emphasizes that red light therapy is popular because of its non-intensive nature and minimal side effects.

-Red light panels work best when used correctly and consistently.
-Exact settings vary per device, but these are safe, commonly used guidelines:
+Red light panels work best when used correctly and regularly.
+Exact settings vary by device, but these are safe, commonly used guidelines:

 - Distance: keep the panel about 10–30 cm from your skin.